 The food and goods that we consume often travel thousands of kilometres to reach our stores and homes.
 Transportation and the refrigeration used to preserve food during transportation emit substantial amounts of GHG.
 Choosing food and goods produced in Québec thus reduces transportation-related pollution in addition to encouraging the local economy.

-Reduce air travel
+Reducing air travel

 Air travel is energy-intensive and emits a great deal of GHG.
 Avoiding air travel as much as possible considerably reduces the carbon dioxide footprint of individuals.

-Get involved in the community to change your living environment
+Getting involved in the community to change your living environment

 Transforming alleyways into green lanes, organizing volunteers to green a schoolyard, and participating in meetings of the municipal council to support sustainable development projects in a neighbourhood are all significant gestures that enable residents to change things and effectively combat climate change.

-Plant trees, plants, and flowers
+Planting trees, plants, and flowers

 Planting trees and perennials or planting a flower or vegetable garden adds greenery to a living environment.
-Trees and plants mitigate the impact of heat during heatwaves.
+Trees and plants mitigate the impact of heat during heat waves.
 Moreover, planting flower beds can help pollinating insects such as bees to survive in urban centres, which is also a positive gesture to preserve biodiversity.

-Adapt to face climate hazards and emergencies
+Adapting to face climate hazards and emergencies